uestc-social/mastodon/README.md

 # <img src="https://github.com/TheEssem/mastodon/raw/main/app/javascript/icons/android-chrome-256x256.png" width="128"> Chuckya

-This is a custom branch of Mastodon/glitch-soc intended for usage on the [wetdry.world](https://wetdry.world) instance.
+Chuckya is a close-to-upstream soft fork of Mastodon Glitch Edition (more commonly known as glitch-soc) that aims to introduce more experimental features/fixes with the goal of making the overall experience more enjoyable.
+Although it's mainly developed for and used on the [wetdry.world](https://wetdry.world) instance, it can be deployed by any server admin as a drop-in, backwards-compatible replacement for Mastodon.

 Here are some of the changes compared to glitch-soc:

 - Emoji reactions (glitch-soc/mastodon#2462)
 - Tenor GIF picker (originally from [koyu.space](https://github.com/koyuspace/mastodon))
 - Mastodon Modern theme (licensed under CC-BY-SA 4.0, [original repo](https://codeberg.org/Freeplay/Mastodon-Modern))
-- Workaround for opengraph video embeds when using [Jortage](https://jortage.com)
+- Workaround for OpenGraph video embeds when using [Jortage](https://jortage.com)
+- Multiple fixes for oEmbed/OpenGraph embeds
-- Polls can be posted alongside media
+- Polls can be posted alongside media (glitch-soc/mastodon#2524)
 - Polls can have only one option
 - Restores status trend half-life to 2 hours
 - Allows dashes in custom emote names
 - Emojis can be put side-by-side
-- Unicode emojis use [`jdecked/twemoji`](https://github.com/jdecked/twemoji) v15 graphics
+- Unicode emojis use [`jdecked/twemoji`](https://github.com/jdecked/twemoji) v15 graphics (mastodon/mastodon#28404)
 - Minor media attachment tweaks
 - Custom favicon